Minimally Invasive Spine Surgery

 Minimally invasive procedures mean they are as unintrusive as possible.
 Spinal refers to anything having to do with the spine.
 Fusion is the process of bones fusing or growing together into one bone.
 Thoracic refers to the spine region in the upper and middle back.
 While lumbar refers to the lower back region.

 In a PLIF or TLIF, the surgeon is able to do a fusion of the front and back columns of the spine in one procedure.
 This is done through the back and the bones will fuse together as they heal.
-An LLIF involves a small incision at the side of the waist.
-The surgeon removes the disc and inserts an implant to restore disc height and relieve pain.
-As the spine heals, the bones fuse together into one piece.

 To relieve compression on the spinal nerve roots, a doctor may recommend a lumbar laminectomy.
 This procedure involves the removal of a portion of the lamina.
 What makes it minimally invasive is that the surgeon uses specialized instruments that can separate the muscles instead of cutting.
 This approach results in less loss of blood and soft-tissue disruption, resulting in a quicker recovery and return to activity.